 If you have been in a vehicle accident and want to check how long you have to claim for your injuries, please call our team.
 We’d be happy to assist you.

 Compensation payouts table

 To illustrate a clearer understanding, we have provided a small table that outlines the different time limits to report a car accident in England and Wales.
-You’ll notice these could be different if you’re claiming for someone under the age of 18.
-You could have until their 18th birthday to launch a claim on their behalf.
-Otherwise, they’d have 3 years from the date they turned 18 in most cases.

 |Type of Time Limit||Relevant Time Limit|

 |Time Limit for Reporting a Car Accident to the Police without getting the contact details of another driver or not giving your own details.||24 Hours|

 |Time Limit for Reporting a Car Accident to an Insurance Company||Dependent On Your Documentation (Subject to change with different insurance companies)|

 |Time Limit to Start a Claim||3 Years (time limit varies)|